-- The accounts of Melcor Developments Ltd. and its wholly-owned subsidiaries:
+- I. The accounts of Melcor Developments Ltd. and its wholly-owned subsidiaries:

 - i Melcor Developments Arizona Inc.

 - ii Melcor Lakeside Inc.

 - iii Stanley Investments Inc.

-- iν Melcor REIT Holdings GP Inc.

-- Melcor REIT Holdings Limited Partnership ٧

-- νi Melcor Homes Ltd.
+- iv Melcor Homes Ltd.

-- The accounts of Melcor REIT Limited Partnership (the "Partnership") (55.4% owned by Melcor Developments Ltd as at December 31, 2021).
+- II.
+The accounts of Melcor REIT Limited Partnership (the "Partnership") (55.4% owned by Melcor Developments Ltd as at December 31, 2022).
 The remaining 44.6% publicly held interest in the REIT is presented as a liability in our consolidated financial statements.
-Refer to notes 7 and 25 for details related to our interest in the REIT.
+Refer to notes 7 and 27 for details related to our interest in the REIT.

 - III.
-Investments in 31 joint arrangements (2020 30) with interests ranging from 7% to 67%.
+Investments in 31 joint arrangements (2021 31) with interests ranging from 7% to 67%.
 These arrangements are undivided interests in the assets, liabilities, revenue and expenses and we record our proportionate share in accordance with the agreements.
-Refer to note 23 for details on joint arrangements.
+Refer to note 24 for details on joint arrangements.